LoneKP/LoneKP/content/blog/people-are-brainstorming-around-the-world.md

 ## Video tutorials

-Just look at these video tutorials that facilitators from different parts of the world, all dedicated to sharing useful resources with their peers, have been producing.
+Just look at these videos that facilitators from different parts of the world, all dedicated to sharing useful resources with their peers, have been producing.

 &nbsp;